Brian Castner

-Brian Patrick Castner (born 1977) is an American author, journalist, former explosive ordnance disposal officer and veteran of Iraq War.
+Brian Patrick Castner (born 1977) is an American author, journalist, former explosive ordnance disposal officer and veteran of the Iraq War.
 He has authored four books and his writings have been published in The New York Times, Esquire and Wired.
 Castner is also a Senior Crisis Advisor with Amnesty International's Crisis Response Programme.

-Early life
+Early life and education

 Castner was born in 1977, in Buffalo, New York.
-He attended Marquette University in Milwaukee, Wisconsin, and graduated with a degree in electrical engineering in 1999.
+He attended Marquette University in Milwaukee, Wisconsin, and graduated with a Bachelor of Science in electrical engineering in 1999.
 Castner cites his Jesuit education as a major influence in his works.
-After graduating, Castner joined the US Air Force as a civil engineering officer.
+After graduating, Castner joined the U.S. Air Force as a civil engineering officer.
 Later, he received a master's degree in Fire and Emergency Management from Oklahoma State University.

 Career

 Military career

 Castner graduated Naval School Explosive Ordnance Disposal at Eglin Air Force Base, Florida, in 2003.
-He served multiple tours of duty in the Middle East and Southwest Asia including Iraq, Qatar and Saudi Arabia.
+He served multiple tours of duty in the Middle East and Southwest Asia including in Iraq, Qatar and Saudi Arabia.
 He led bomb disposal companies in Balad Air Base, Iraq in 2005 and Kirkuk Air Base, Iraq in 2006.
-His last assignment was Nellis Air Force Base in Las Vegas,.
-Castner left the military service in 2007.
+His last assignment was Nellis Air Force Base in Las Vegas.
+Castner left the Air Force in 2007.